- Pets and Animals»

-Your canine pal will pant if he's overheating or has heatstroke.
+Your four-legged pal will pant if he's overheating or has heatstroke.
 Dogs do this just to cool down.
 This is how they regulate their body temperatures.
 Some may adopt this behavior to relieve pain or stress.

 8. Barking and Yelping

 If your dog barks loudly and rapidly, he's aggressive or has sensed danger.
-A short and soft bark means that your pet is friendly or wants to play.
+A short and soft bark means that your dog is friendly or wants to play.
 Your canine friend could be suffering from pain when he produces a sudden, sharp yelp.

 If your companion animal produces a low or medium growl with or without a bark, he is protective, territorial or threatened and can become aggressive and end up attacking people or other animals.
 Your dog will produce a soft growl if he's alert, anxious, contented or in a playful mood.

-Your pup will produce a long howl if he is feeling lonely.
+Your dog will produce a long howl if he is feeling lonely.
 Most dogs do this to announce their presence to people or other canines.
 If he produces a short howl, you should know he's satisfied or excited.
 A dog also howls to mimic other sounds.
-So you should be able to tell the cause of this behavior in your pet by examining the situation that he's in.
+So you should be able to tell the cause of this behavior in your dog by examining the situation that he's in.